Quick House Sales and Cash Buyers

-Speed of sale – On average a quick house sale will take two – three weeks.
-If a cash house buyer quotes a timeframe they should always stick to it.
+Speed of sale – On average, selling your house quickly for cash will take two to three weeks.
+If a cash house buyer quotes a time frame they should always stick to it.
 Sales can be pushed through quicker if necessary – at Good Move we’ve achieved sales in just 48 hours.

 Professionalism – A fast house sale should be organised coherently from start to finish.
 Good Move is staffed by qualified chartered surveyors, not salesmen, and we’ll always be on hand to answer your queries.

-No pressure – You should never feel pressured by a quick house sale buyer.
+No pressure – You should never feel pressured by a house buying company.
 Sellers should be open and honest throughout the entire process and provide you with all the information you need to make an informed decision.
 Here at Good Move, our qualified chartered surveyors and expert staff will always be available to answer any of your questions in a non-obligatory way.

-No misleading claims – A reputable quick house sale buyer should always provide you with accurate, clear information about their services.
+No misleading claims – A reputable house buying company should always provide you with accurate, clear information about their services.

-Freedom to use your own solicitor – You should be free to use your own solicitor when dealing with a quick house sale buyer, which is always the case at Good Move.
+Freedom to use your own solicitor – You should be free to use your own solicitor – which is always the case at Good Move.
 We can sort all the legal fees and processes out for you however, if you’d prefer.

 Good communication – A great quick house sales company will let you know what’s happening, every step of the day.
 At Good Move we’ll always keep you updated, so you know exactly what’s happening with your house sale.

-Comprehensive complaints procedure – Hopefully everything goes smoothly with your chosen quick house sales buyer, but if you do have an issue there should be a comprehensive complaints procedure to log and deal with your problem effectively.
+Comprehensive complaints procedure – Hopefully everything goes smoothly with your house sale, but if you do have an issue there should be a comprehensive complaints procedure to log and deal with your problem effectively.

 How can I avoid quick house sale scammers?